matthew-dong-dev/ICS-research/dev-notes/data-notes.md

 1. Runs Models-Askoski `retrain.sh` which create all lookup pickles for enrollments, requirements, offered classes, etc.
 1. Run Models-AskOski `refresh.sh` which does... (removed)
 1. Move all files outputted from Models into timestamped directory

+How the pipeline should work in your head

+1. generate class & course API data
+1. Retrain models

+How does RNN already have course data?  from the data dumps...
+This is what Data-AskOski refresh_classes_from_api.py and Model's add_new_courses.sh is building on.
+So really it's:

+1. train RNN --> get course2idx
+1. add_new_courses.sh = augment model and course2idx from pulled class & course API data
+1. refresh_classes_from_api.py should be augment classes with CCN data.
+There is model's class_api.py - do we ever use its output class_info.tsv?
+We should replace this script with the data scripts

+1. Why do we need next_sem_classes, it seems to have the same information as next_sem_dict + idx2course?

 *Where things live*